Giuseppe Zampieri

 A defense of Zampieri by Peter Groeger

 I am very sorry, but I must urgently contradict your classification of Giuseppe Zampieri as a comprimario, because this is only correct for the years 1951 to 1957 when he belonged to La Scala Milano.
 From 1957/58 till the early seventies Zampieri was one of the leading tenors of the Vienna State Opera House.
-In that period, he sang 23 roles in more than 500 performances, among them 70 Pinkerton, 60 Alfredo (Traviata), 60 Turiddu, 54 Don Carlos as well as 10 Florestan and 27 Alfred in Fledermaus.
+In that period, he sang 23 roles in more than 500 performances, among them 70 Pinkerton, 60 Alfredo (Traviata), 60 Turiddu, 54 Don Carlo as well as 10 Florestan and 27 Alfred in Fledermaus.
 Zampieri, as one of the favourite tenors of Herbert von Karajan, was engaged in many of Karajan`s famous productions of that time:

-For example in Salzburg: Florestan, Fenton, Sänger in Rosenkavalier and the tenor part in Verdi`s Requiem; and in Vienna: Cavaradossi in the legendary production of Tosca – 1958 with Tebaldi and Gobbi – which is still performed!
 When Karajan became the head of the Vienna State Opera House in 1956, he started a close cooperation with La Scala, an activity which some people and also some critics took as an offence against the German speaking singers in the Italian repertoire – for example Rosvaenge.
 So at the beginning and only for a short time, Zampieri and others – even the great Bastianini – were confronted with unfair reviews.
-But very soon Zampieri and his famous collegues like Bastianini, di Stefano, Simionato, Bergonzi and so on became beloved favourites of the Viennese opera enthusiasts.
+But very soon Zampieri and his famous colleagues like Bastianini, Di Stefano, Simionato, Bergonzi and so on became beloved favourites of the Vienna opera enthusiasts.

-In the USA, Zampieri was the guest star in San Francisco – there is an excellent Ballo in maschera together with Brouwenstijn and Bastianini from 1961 – and at the MET, where he made his debut 1961 in Tosca with Milanov and London.
-Giuseppe Zampieri had one of the most beautiful voices of the fifties and sixties, in a time where stars like Di Stefano, Corelli, Del Monaco and so on were on top of their careers.
+Giuseppe Zampieri had one of the most beautiful voices of the fifties and sixties, in a time when stars like Di Stefano, Corelli, Del Monaco and so on were on top of their careers.
 Zampieri could have made a comparable international career, but he decided to stay mainly in Vienna as the center of his activity.

 A lot of mainly live recordings – Florestan, both Alfredo and Alfred, Gabriele Adorno, Riccardo only to mention some of them – give evidence of his outstanding voice.